StaPH-B/staphb_toolkit/docs/workflow_docs/monroe.md

 layout: page
 ---
 Bioinformatics pipeline for SARS-CoV-2 genome assembly and sample cluster detection.
-- SARS-CoV-2 genome assembly can be performed from read data generated using the [ARTIC PCR tiling protocols](https://artic.network/ncov-2019) (V1, V2, or V3) with either an Illumina sequencing platform (e.g. MiSeq) or an Oxford Nanopore Technologies MinIon device.
+- SARS-CoV-2 genome assembly can be performed from read data generated using the [ARTIC PCR tiling protocols](https://artic.network/ncov-2019) (V1, V2, or V3) with either an Illumina sequencing platform (e.g. MiSeq) or an Oxford Nanopore Technologies MinIon device
 - Cluster detection can be performed from input assembly files (fasta) generated from any sequencing protocol

 ## Data workflow: